 French Onion Pizza

-Creamy caramelized onions with roast beef and buttery browned mushrooms loaded onto a cheesy pizza.
+Creamy caramelized onions with roast beef, roasted bell pepper, and buttery browned mushrooms loaded onto a cheesy fancy bistro-style pizza.

 - 3 large Vidalia onions

 - 3 Tbs extra virgin olive oil divided